-The heavy rain and thunderstorms experienced by many parts of the UK in May were an unwelcome reminder of how susceptible much of the country is to flooding.
+The heavy rain and thunderstorms we so often experience in the UK are an unwelcome reminder of how susceptible much of the country is to flooding.

-Parts of Birmingham received the equivalent of a month’s rainfall on a single day at the end of the month, with flash flooding causing school closures that lasted well into June.
+Between November 2019 and February 2020, heavy winter rainfall caused flash floods and rivers to burst their banks across much of Yorkshire and the Midlands.
+In May 2018, Birmingham received the equivalent of a month’s rainfall on a single day at the end of the month.
+The resulting floods caused school closures that lasted well into June.
 The wet weather also resulted in serious disruption in Kent, East Anglia and Greater Manchester.

 A growing risk of disruption

 Experts believe that the risk of flooding has increased considerably over recent decades, and that matters are only likely to get worse in the years ahead.

 Climate change is thought to be responsible for a greater incidence of extreme weather events, such as storms and periods of extremely heavy rainfall, while the way British towns and cities have been developed – with much natural drainage having been replaced by concrete and tarmac – has meant that the impact of this kind of weather, for example the risk of flash-flooding, is far more damaging than in the past.